arulster17/cse15l-lab-reports/lab3.md

         them onto resistant rootstocks from the New World.
 Since then, these rootstocks have been
 ```

+This shows 2 (the default context argument) lines of context before and after the line with the matching pattern "grapewine".

 *Example 2*
 ```
 main:docsearch$ grep --context=1 "pineapple" technical/biomed/1472-6882-1-10.txt